gypsydave5/cv/cv.markdown

 ##### Skills
 * Extending and upgrading NodeJS apps to use ES2015 features
-* Languages - Groovy, Go, NodeJS
+* Languages - Groovy, Go, JavaScript, TypeScript
 * Building frontends in vanilla JS, React and Redux
-* Principles of microservice architecture design
-* Principles of functional programming
-* Participated and led in learning Go during brown bag sessions
+* Participated and led in learning and adoption of Go across development teams
 * Building RESTful services using Express, Spark, Ratpack
 * Using RabbitMQ to connect services
 * Monitoring and logging using Graphite, DataDog, Logstash and Logentries